How to deploy fonts using Intune

 How to Uninstall fonts using Intune

-• Click on All apps.
+• Click on your fonts deployment app.

 • Click on Properties under Manage.